kcne/cnit-bootcamp/11_Portfolio_App/public/content/new-post.md

 ---
-title: "Next.js Markdown Blog"
+title: "My new blog"
 date: "2025-02-20"
 ---

-## Welcome to My Blog 🎉
+## Welcome to my second blog 🎉

 This is a **markdown-powered** blog post styled using Tailwind Typography.